-I reused the canonical example from Robert C. Martin’s excellent book ‘Clean Architecture‘: We have an Employee class in a payroll application responsible to three separate ‘actors‘—the IT, Accounting and Operations departments.
+I reused the canonical example from Robert C. Martin’s excellent book ‘Clean Architecture‘: We have a Employee class in a payroll application responsible to three separate ‘actors‘—the IT, Accounting and Operations departments.
 And herein lay the problem—any changes to the Employee class made by one of the departments might be at odds with the needs of one of the other departments.
 A modification of a shared helper method by the programmers in Accounting consequently broke expected behaviour in the Operations department.

 SRP violations can express themselves as subtle, damaging bugs.